HomeSEOHow to Fix Inconsistent NAP Listings (and Why It's Serious)

 Trust evaporates faster than morning dew when customers encounter conflicting information.
 Research on online listing consistency shows that 68% of consumers lose trust in a local business when they see inconsistent information online.

 The psychology behind this is straightforward.
 Inconsistent information triggers our fraud detection instincts.
 If a business can’t even keep its basic contact information straight, what else might they be sloppy about?
-It’s not a conscious thought process for most people – it’s an immediate gut reaction.
+For most people it isn’t a conscious thought process.
+It’s an immediate gut reaction.

 Quick Tip: Run a quick Google search for your business name + city.
 Check the first 10 results.
 If you spot any NAP inconsistencies, those are costing you customers right now.

-Customer trust operates on multiple levels.
+Customer trust works on multiple levels.
 There’s the immediate trust needed to make initial contact.
-Then there’s the deeper trust required for them to choose your business over competitors.
-Inconsistent NAP data undermines both levels simultaneously.
+Then there’s the deeper trust required for someone to choose your business over competitors.
+Inconsistent NAP data undermines both at once.

 What really stings is that you might never know how many customers you’ve lost to NAP inconsistencies.
 They don’t call to tell you they couldn’t figure out your correct phone number.
 They simply choose someone else.

-Let’s talk money.
-Because that’s what this at last comes down to, isn’t it?
+Let’s talk money, because that’s what this comes down to, isn’t it?

-Every missed call due to an incorrect phone number is potential revenue walking out the door.
-Every customer who drives to your old address is likely lost forever.
-These aren’t just inconveniences – they’re direct hits to your bottom line.
+Every missed call from an incorrect phone number is potential revenue walking out the door.
+Every customer who drives to your old address is probably lost for good.
+These aren’t just inconveniences.
+They’re direct hits to your bottom line.

 Here’s a sobering calculation I ran for a client last year.
 They were a mid-sized dental practice with NAP inconsistencies across about 40% of their online listings.
-Based on their average patient value and conversion rates, we estimated they were losing approximately £3,200 per month in potential revenue.
-That’s £38,400 annually – enough to hire another staff member.
+Based on their average patient value and conversion rates, we estimated they were losing roughly GBP 3,200 per month in potential revenue.
+That’s GBP 38,400 a year, enough to hire another staff member.

 Type of NAP ErrorEstimated Monthly LossCustomer Impact

 The compounding effect is what really hurts.
-A customer who has a negative experience due to incorrect information doesn’t just represent one lost sale.
+A customer who has a bad experience because of incorrect information doesn’t just represent one lost sale.
 They represent all future sales they would have made, plus any referrals they might have sent your way.

-Consider this: the average customer who can’t reach a business due to incorrect information will tell 9-15 people about their experience.
-In our hyper-connected world, that often means posting about it on social media, amplifying the negative impact.
+Consider this: the average customer who can’t reach a business due to incorrect information will tell 9 to 15 people about their experience.
+In our hyper-connected world, that often means posting about it on social media, which amplifies the damage.

 Myth: “NAP inconsistencies only affect online businesses.”